 How Do You Treat It?

 The physicians of Long Island Spine Rehabilitation Medicine are often asked to guide the treatment of patients presenting with osteoporotic compression fractures.
-The assessment and treatment of patients presenting with this condition includes imaging to determine fracture acuity, custom bracing, introduction of medications to help improve bone density and reduce pain, determining bone density through appropriate diagnostic testing, educating patients on osteoporosis origins and management, possible interventional approaches, and ultimately guiding patients toward a spine safe aerobic and resistance training regimen.
+The assessment and treatment of patients presenting with this condition includes imaging to determine fracture acuity, custom bracing, introduction of medications to help improve bone density and reduce pain, and provide counseling on bone density evaluation and treatment, educating patients on osteoporosis origins and management, possible interventional approaches, and ultimately guiding patients toward a spine safe aerobic and resistance training regimen.
 Should the compression fracture arise from a different underlying cause, that particular condition should be properly addressed and treated.